jamesmcginnis/crab-camera-card/README.md

 ## ✨ Features

 - 📹 **Horizontal scrollable strip** — cameras overflow off-screen so you can swipe through them
-- 🖼️ **Still Image mode** — displays the latest snapshot; auto-refreshes on a configurable interval and whenever Home Assistant detects a state change
+- 🖼️ **Still Image mode** — displays the latest recording snapshot from your Ring camera, updated automatically whenever Home Assistant detects a new recording
-- 🕐 **Timestamp pill** — each still image shows the time it was last updated, overlaid in the top-right corner of the thumbnail
+- 🕐 **Timestamp pill** — each still thumbnail shows the time of the last Ring activity, sourced directly from the `sensor.<camera>_last_activity` entity
 - 🟢 **Live Feed mode** — renders a true live stream in each thumbnail using Home Assistant's own stream component (supports HLS, WebRTC and MJPEG)
 - 🔍 **Tap to view** — opens a full-screen popup with a live stream, mute toggle and fullscreen button
 - 📋 **Long press** — opens the native Home Assistant more-info dialog